rlexa/configurator/README.md

         }
     }

 As shown in the example, the framework supports nested referencing and creation of modules (which is the only place anonymous modules would be useful).
-In this case when ID “MathModuleHolder” is inflated it will have 4 entries in its dictionary “MathModules” where all 4 of them were set using different techniques; a reference to an already defined module, a creation of an anonymous module, an inheritance module and a NULL value.
+In this case when ID "MathModuleHolder" is inflated it will have 4 entries in its dictionary "MathModules" where all 4 of them were set using different techniques; a reference to an already defined module, a creation of an anonymous module, an inheritance module and a NULL value.

 ### Data Inheritance
 The framework provides inheritance concepts on data level supporting configuration of multiple similar data modules with minimal work: